Azure/azure-functions-powershell-worker/docs/durable-experimental-instructions.md

 - Please make sure you are using Azure Functions **v2** runtime.
 This does **not** currently work on Azure Functions **v3**, and will probably never work on **v1**.
 - Please make sure you are using the sample code version corresponding to the version of the PowerShell Worker.
 The programming model is still changing, so older or newer samples may not work.
 As of December 12, 2019, **v1.0.197** is deployed on Azure.
 So, if you are trying online, use the samples tagged with **v1.0.197** (<https://github.com/Azure/azure-functions-powershell-worker/tree/v1.0.197/examples/durable/FunctionChainingApp>).
 Alternatively, take the latest PowerShell Worker code from the **dev** branch, and rebuild and run the PowerShell Worker locally.
+- Function Chaining is the only implemented durable pattern at this point.
+We are currently working on the other patterns.
+Expect "Fan-Out/Fan-In" to be the next one.

 ## 2. Install the required extensions